appliedbits/draft-wendt-stir-certificate-transparency/draft-wendt-stir-certificate-transparency.md

 # Introduction

 Certificate Transparency (CT) aims to mitigate the problem of mis-issued certificates by providing append-only logs of issued certificates.
-The logs do not themselves prevent mis-issuance, but ensure that interested parties (particularly those named in certificates or certificate chains) can detect such mis-issuance. {{RFC9162}} describes the core protocols and mechanisms for use of CT for the purposes of public TLS server certificates associated with a domain name as part of the public domain name system (DNS).
-This document describes a conceptually similar framework that directly borrows concepts like transparency receipts in the form of SCTs but also is more opinionated about the process and procedures for when the receipt is generated and how it is used outside of the certificate.
-This framework is defined for the specific use with Secure Telephone Identity (STI) certificates {{RFC8226}} and delegate certificates {{RFC9060}}.
+The logs do not themselves prevent mis-issuance, but ensure that interested parties (particularly those named in legitimate certificates or certificate chains) can detect such mis-issuance. {{RFC6962}} describes the core protocols and mechanisms for use of CT for the purposes of public TLS server certificates associated with a domain name as part of the public domain name system (DNS).
+This document describes a conceptually similar framework that directly borrows concepts like transparency receipts in the form of SCTs and how they are used in certificates and its specific use as part of the larger STIR framework for call authentication.
+This framework is defined for the specific use with both Secure Telephone Identity (STI) certificates {{RFC8226}} and delegate certificates {{RFC9060}}.

 Telephone numbers (TNs) and their management and assignment by telephone service providers and Responsible Organizations (RespOrgs) for toll-free numbers share many similarities to the Domain Name System (DNS) where there is a global uniqueness and established association of telephone numbers to regulatory jurisdictions that manage the allocation and assignment of telephone numbers under country codes and a set of numeric digits for routing telephone calls and messages over telephone networks.
 STI Certificates use a TNAuthList extension defined in {{RFC8226}} to specifically associate either telephone service providers or telephone numbers to the issuance of STI certificates and certificate change that are intended to represent the authorized right to use a telephone number.
 This trusted association can be establish via mechanisms such as Authority tokens for TNAuthList defined in {{RFC9448}}.
-Certificate transparency is generally meant to provide a publicly verifiable and auditable representation of the creation of certificates in order to establish transparency and trust to interested parties as part of a stir related eco-system.
+Certificate transparency and the concept of transparency is generally meant to provide a publicly verifiable and auditable representation of the creation of certificates in order to establish transparency and trust to interested parties as part of a stir related eco-system.

 There is three primary actors in the certificate transparency framework.
-There is the STI Certification Authorities (CAs) that submit all certificates to be issued to one or more log services.
+There is the STI Certification Authorities (CAs) that submit all certificates to be issued to one or more transparency append-only log services.
 The log services are network services that implement the protocol operations for submissions of STI certificates and subsequent queries.
 They are hosted by interested parties in the STI ecosystem and can accept certificate log submissions from any other CA participant.
 The second role is the monitors that play the role of monitoring the CT logs to check for potential mis-issuance as well as auditing of the log services.
 This role can be played by any STI ecosystem participant interested in the trust of the ecosystem or the integrity of the telephone number or provider level certificates produced in the eco-system.
 CT provides a mechanism of a receipt or Signed Certificate Timestamp (SCT) that is provided as a result of submitting a certificate to the append-only log.
 The third actor role in the certificate transparency framework is the eco-system participants that can send and receive receipt(s) or SCT(s) to prove and validate that a certificate was submitted to a log(s) and optionally query the log directly for further validation.

 The details that follow in this document will detail the specific protocols and framework for Certificate Transparency associated with STI certificates.
-Most of the details borrow many of the concepts of certificate transparency defined in {{RFC9162}} used in Web PKI environments, but provides a specific framework designed for STI certificates and their specific issuance and usage in a telecommunications environments.
+Most of the details borrow many of the concepts of certificate transparency defined in {{RFC6962}}}} used in web browser and web PKI environments, but provides a specific framework designed for STI certificates and their specific issuance and usage in a telecommunications and telephone number dependent eco-system.

 This general mechanism could also be used for transparently logging other important stir related metadata associations perhaps via JWTClaimConstraints defined in {{RFC8226}} and {{RFC9118}} or other ways defined in potential future extensions of this document.